unshiftio/url-parse/SECURITY.md

 instantly.

-In addition to a dedicated email address to receive security related reports, we also have a [Hacker1 account][hacker1] that can be used be used for communicating security related issues.
+In addition to a dedicated email address to receive security related reports, we also have a [Hacker1 account][hacker1] that can be used for communicating security related issues.

 You will receive an acknowledgement of your report within **24 hours** of notification.